Frame of reference: Observational frame of reference

-Three frames of reference in special relativity.
+Spacetime diagram of three frames of reference in special relativity.
 The black frame is at rest.
 The primed frame moves at 40% of light speed, and the double primed frame at 80%.
 Note the scissors-like change as speed increases.

 An observational frame of reference, often referred to as a physical frame of reference, a frame of reference, or simply a frame, is a physical concept related to an observer and the observer's state of motion.
 Here we adopt the view expressed by Kumar and Barve: an observational frame of reference is characterized only by its state of motion.
 However, there is lack of unanimity on this point.
 In special relativity, the distinction is sometimes made between an observer and a frame.
 According to this view, a frame is an observer plus a coordinate lattice constructed to be an orthonormal right-handed set of spacelike vectors perpendicular to a timelike vector.
 See Doran.
 This restricted view is not used here, and is not universally adopted even in discussions of relativity.
 In general relativity the use of general coordinate systems is common (see, for example, the Schwarzschild solution for the gravitational field outside an isolated sphere).

 There are two types of observational reference frame: inertial and non-inertial.
 An inertial frame of reference is defined as one in which all laws of physics take on their simplest form.
 In special relativity these frames are related by Lorentz transformations, which are parametrized by rapidity.
 In Newtonian mechanics, a more restricted definition requires only that Newton's first law holds true; that is, a Newtonian inertial frame is one in which a free particle travels in a straight line at constant speed, or is at rest.
 These frames are related by Galilean transformations.
 These relativistic and Newtonian transformations are expressed in spaces of general dimension in terms of representations of the Poincaré group and of the Galilean group.

 In contrast to the inertial frame, a non-inertial frame of reference is one in which fictitious forces must be invoked to explain observations.
 An example is an observational frame of reference centered at a point on the Earth's surface.
 This frame of reference orbits around the center of the Earth, which introduces the fictitious forces known as the Coriolis force, centrifugal force, and gravitational force.
 (All of these forces including gravity disappear in a truly inertial reference frame, which is one of free-fall.)